Canon G9 X Mark II vs Fujifilm X100F

 It is notable that the X100F has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G9X Mark II does not feature such a mic input.

 The G9X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the X100F has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X100F has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X100F was succeeded by the Fujifilm X100V.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the G9X Mark II and X100F can be found, respectively, in the Canon G9 X Mark II Manual (free pdf) or the online Fujifilm X100F Manual.

 So how do things add up?
 Is there a clear favorite between the Canon G9 X Mark II and the Fujifilm X100F?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.